The COVID-19 pandemic has disrupted businesses and battered economies at an unprecedented pace and scale.

-“One of the most pressing and compelling reasons why you should invest in real estate is this: real estate increases in value over time,” said Ed del Valle, business unit head of Avida Land, during a recent webinar hosted by Ayala Land and BPI Family Bank entitled “Investing for a Lifetime: Real Estate in the New Normal.”
+“One of the most pressing and compelling reasons why you should invest in real estate is this: real estate increases in value over time,” said Ed del Valle, business unit head of Avida Land, during a recent webinar hosted by Ayala Land and BPI Family Savings Bank entitled “Investing for a Lifetime: Real Estate in the New Normal.”
 (To watch the webinar in its entirety, check out the featured video above, or directly visit its Youtube video here.)

 The event was held on August 8, part of an ongoing webinar series organized by Avida Land.
 The webinars feature thought leaders and experts from different industries.
 The speakers share insights and advice for those who want to reach their goals even through the pandemic, including (but not limited to) buying their own home.

 “Real estate is one asset wherein your wealth grows a lot over time, as opposed to assets wherein the value depreciates over time,” Del Valle told the online audience, citing what he described as “an unending demand for real estate” as he urged Filipinos to trust the numbers when deciding where to put their hard-earned money.

 “The Philippine population is still young.
 That’s why our economy is expected to grow by leaps and bounds because of the population boom – what used to be our weakness is now our strength,” del Valle explained.
 “At least 30 percent of our population 30 years from now will still be in the 30s, and all these young people will get married, have families, and buy houses and lots and condominiums.
 So there will never be an ending demand for real estate.”

 And while many may be tempted to just hide their money under the mattress until the pandemic is over, this period may actually prove to be the best time to make an investment, according to Dennis Fronda, Vice President and Head of the Retail Loans Group of BPI Family Savings Bank.